waresnew/badgesync/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Please describe what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:

+*For example:*
-1. Go to '...'
+> 1. Go to '...'
-2. Click on '....'
+> 2. Click on '....'
-3. Scroll down to '....'
+> 3. Scroll down to '....'
-4. See error
+> 4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screen Recording/Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add a screen recording or screenshots to help explain your problem.

 **Smartphone (please complete the following information):**
  - Device: [e.g. iPhone6]